Phuket Vegetarian Festival 2022 Schedule (25 September - 5 October)

 Below - Final Night in Phuket Town - Phuket Vegetarian Festival

-At about 5pm the lantern poles (Go Teng poles) will be lowered at the shrines marking the very end of the 2021 Phuket vegetarian festival.
-The full dates again for your calendar : 5 to 15 October.
-Can I be there?
-Depends on funds, timing with UK school holidays, and Covid!
+At about 5pm the lantern poles (Go Teng poles) will be lowered at the shrines marking the very end of the 2022 Phuket vegetarian festival.
+The full dates again for your calendar : 25 September to 5 October 2022.
+If you are there, try to see something!
+Hoping I can maybe be there next year!

 Where are the shrines?
 Location Map - Chinese Shrines in Phuket